 What do you notice about this screen?

-What confidence or trust do you have in this caller?
+What confidence or trust do you have in this caller information?

 What effect does this have on your opinion of previous screens (if any)?

 The mockups were designed to enhance the incoming call experience with expanded caller profile information, with the final mockup showing a “certified call” confirmation reflective of STIR/SHAKEN validation.